jebax/TheShallotReact/README.md

 # The Shallot in React [![Build Status](https://travis-ci.org/jebax/TheShallotReact.svg?branch=master)](https://travis-ci.org/jebax/TheShallotReact) [![codecov](https://codecov.io/gh/jebax/TheShallotReact/branch/master/graph/badge.svg)](https://codecov.io/gh/jebax/TheShallotReact) [![Maintainability](https://api.codeclimate.com/v1/badges/64da5abffe3c3bcbeb2a/maintainability)](https://codeclimate.com/github/jebax/TheShallotReact/maintainability)
 *The Shallot* is a single-page news summary app, using the [News API](https://newsapi.org/) to fetch news headlines and thumbnails.
 Clicking on a headline will display a short summary of the article (using the [Aylien Summarization API](https://aylien.com/text-api/summarization/)), and then clicking on the headline again will link the user to the original article.
+The user can switch between various news sources using a dropdown box in the top right corner (defaults to BBC News).

 This is a React re-imagining of [this](https://github.com/jebax/TheShallotSummary) vanilla JS project.
 After learning how amazing React is for creating single-page apps, I decided I had to give this a go!